PHPFusion/docs/phpfusion-9-documentation/5-upgrading.md

 Because v9 has a better upgrade mechanism, you can upgrade directly to the latest v9.

-To upgrade you site stast `https://yourdomain.com/install.php` and follow the instructions, click, click and click until done.
+To upgrade your site start `https://yourdomain.com/install.php` and follow the instructions, click, click and click until done.

 ---